 Table of Contents:

-Taking the current space into consideration, an outdated bathroom can always be remodeled to offer better value.
-Before you get started with any bathroom renovations, you want to consider the practical aspects of the project.
-That means you should inspect the entire room and make sure everything works, there are no leaks, and no damage is present.
+Before you get started with any bathroom renovation, you’ll want to consider the practical aspects of the project.
+That means you should inspect the entire room and make sure everything works, that there are no leaks, and that no damage is present.

 The next thing you need to consider is whether you want extra room, an update to the design you already have, or an entirely new layout.
-Being aware of these things will help you decide on your budget and costs for the bathroom renovations.
-Those who already have some level of carpentry skills may be able to handle small changes on their own.
-However, when moving existing plumbing or tearing out walls, you will need a plumber or other contractor.
+Setting the scope of your bathroom renovations will help you decide on your budget and priorities.

 3. Making Upgrades to the Vanity

-Those who have more money to spend can consider upgrading the vanity as a whole.
-This applies to the fixtures like faucets as well as the sinks and cabinetry.
-There are two different options you have for this.
-You can buy a single vanity kit that has all the items you could want for a single price, or you could put together a great vanity all on your own.
+There are two ways to go about replacing your vanity.
+You can buy a single vanity kit that has all the items you want for a single price, or you can put together a great vanity all on your own.

-You should also be sure that the materials you decide to use are going to have the highest level of appeal to potential buyers.
-As an example, granite and marble are often the top picks for buyers when it comes to countertops.
-Choosing laminate or tile can make things look a bit older and more worn out.
+If you plan to sell soon, be sure that the materials you use will appeal to potential buyers.
+Granite and marble, for example, are often the top picks of buyers when it comes to countertops.
+Choosing laminate or tile can make the room look more dated.

 You might be surprised to find out that one of the most significant bathroom renovations you can make is merely adding a new coat of paint to the room.
-This is especially true if you have a bathroom that has signs of mildew or other water damage issues.
-However, if this is the case, you want to make sure you address what is causing the problem rather than hiding it behind the new paint.
+This is especially true if your bathroom shows signs of mildew or water damage.
+First, you’ll need to address the cause of the problem.
+Once it’s resolved, you can add fresh paint to make the room like new.

-One of the perks of painting as a bathroom renovation is that you can do it on your own if you prefer.
-This is especially true when we’re talking about the bathroom, which is probably a relatively small space.
-You’ll want to use painters’ tape to ensure you get a streamlined look.
-It’s also best to select a neutral color that will appeal to a more significant number of people.
+One of the perks of painting as a bathroom renovation is that you can do it on your own.
+You’ll want to use painter tape to ensure a clean result.
+If you’re decorating the master bathroom, choose any color that makes you happy.
+If you want to sell soon, though, it’s better to select a neutral color that will appeal to more buyers.

 5. Making Changes to the Flooring

-Those who want a seriously dramatic change to the bathroom should consider upgrading the flooring.
+If you want a seriously dramatic change to the bathroom, consider upgrading the flooring.
 Flooring can range in price depending on the materials and the size of the space, plus labor costs if you don’t plan to do the work all on your own.
-However, it can entirely change the feel and look of the bathroom.
+However, it can entirely change the way the bathroom looks and feels.

-You can go beyond and take things to the next level by adding in radiant heat mats under the tiles.
-This will keep the floors warm and cozy for when someone leaves the bath or shower.
-This costs extra, but it can make a significant impact on potential buyers of the home.
-It also adds an extra level of comfort when heated flooring is a part of the equation.
+You can take your flooring to the next level by adding in radiant heat mats under the tiles.
+This will keep the floors warm and cozy, for a luxurious touch in the morning, late at night, or when exiting the bath or shower.
+The extra cost can be well worthwhile for the impact on your comfort—and it can make a significant impact on potential buyers, too.